rousbound/ferron/docs/configuration-kdl.md

 ## Configuration blocks

-At the top level of the server configration, the confguration blocks representing specific virtual host are specified.
+At the top level of the server configuration, the confguration blocks representing specific virtual host are specified.
 Below are the examples of such configuration blocks:

 ```kdl
 globals {